A quick guide to creating social media profiles that show you off!

 How can visitors contact you?

 This is a biggie.
 What if someone wants to talk to you before they do business with you?
 Make it as easy as possible for them to do that by including your contact details.
-So, think carefully how you can incorporate your contact details into your social media profiles.
+So, think carefully about how you can incorporate your contact details into your social media profiles.

 It’s easy on, say Facebook and Instagram, where you’re given specific spaces to include phone numbers, email addresses and office/shop addresses.
 But what about Twitter?
 Well, if you’re creative, you can fit some of this information into your profile.
 But always include a link to your website, where visitors can find all the ways they can contact you.